nekocode/TriangulationDrawable/README.md

 }
 ```

-Obtain an `TriangulationDrawable` with the bacground color parameter.
+Obtain an `TriangulationDrawable` with a bacground color parameter.

 ```java
 final TriangulationDrawable drawable = new TriangulationDrawable(0xFFEF0E39);